Nathan's Notes

 I have done a lot of exploring all throughout high school, studying many different scientific subjects for various olympiad competitions, working in various research groups, and having a general exposure to what the final t=1t=1 exploitative policy would look like for many possible arms, whether SWE, quant, or academia.
 Additionally, I feel that exploration is a part of my reward function.
 An entropy parameter.

 So, culminating everything, my dream would be industry research or founding a successful research-heavy startup.
-You don’t just have a sizeable salary and prestiege to move into any other field you are interested in, but also are continually growing your personal capital through learning/exploration.
+You don’t just have a sizeable salary and prestiege to move into any other field you are interested in, but also are continually growing your personal capital through exploration.
 I also have less uncertainty than most, given that most people I know believe I can do industry research or tackle difficult deeptech problems within a startup.
 Above all, I am building towards a relatively high risk tolerance — I am okay if a startup fails (it won’t).
-Regardless, I have a pretty long-range TT.
+Regardless, I have a pretty long-range TT and life offers a relatively high expected variance across its arms.
+So I won’t pigeonhole myself into one future just yet — life offers a lot to learn, and to some extent, I suppose I am exploiting its possibilities to explore.

-I was going to make up a decay function for my ϵt\epsilon_t, but the truth is, it’s probably something like
+I was going to make up an extremely parameterized decay function for my ϵt\epsilon_t, but the truth is, it’s probably something like

 ϵt=Intuition(t,β)\epsilon_t = \text{Intuition}(t, \beta)